GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 2. What this verse means and does not mean

 a.
-First, “the Father is greater than I” does not mean “the creaturely subordination of the Son to the Father . . . [who] was greater in power or in divinity” (Tasker, 1960:173).
+First, “the Father is greater than I” does not mean “the creaturely subordination of the Son to the Father …[who] was greater in power or in divinity” (Tasker, 1960:173).

 b.
 But, according to Hard Sayings of the Bible (Bruce et al.), “the Father is greater than I” could mean two things.